Can Dogs Eat Squid? Everything You Need to Know

 • Copper ( iron absorption, formation of red blood cells)

-• Zinc (healthy and shiny fur and helps improve your dog’s immunity)
+• Zinc (healthy and shiny fur that helps improve your dog’s immunity)

 • Potassium (helps in maintaining of normal heartbeat)